 Pupils with an Education, Health and Care Plans (EHCPs) are supported in class according to the requirements of their EHCP.
 Any additional adult support is carefully managed to ensure that it is not unduly intrusive.
-Special Support Assistant (SSA) hours on a child's EHCP does not necessarily mean that the child is entitled to 1:1 support in all lessons.
+SSA hours on a child's EHCP does not necessarily mean that the child is entitled to 1:1 support in all lessons.

 If a pupil does not have an EHCP, individual in-class support is not routinely offered, however, this can be considered in extreme cases if deemed necessary.
-Instead, strategies to support pupils identified with SEND are included on their Provision Map and/or SEND Plan.
+Instead, strategies to support pupils identified with SEND are included on their Provision Map.

-A child is considered to need special educational provision once the teacher and SENDCO have considered all the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
+A child is considered to need special educational provision once the teacher and SENCo have considered all the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
 This includes formative assessment, as well as parental feedback.